 Fun, Free, and Almost Free Things to do in Canberra

-Fun things to do in Canberra, really?
-Australia’s capital city is full of surprises, for many international visitors the fact that Canberra and not Sydney is the capital is the first surprise but the real surprise is how much there is to see and do here.
+Fun and free things to do in Canberra, really?
+Yes, really, Australia’s capital city is full of surprises, for many international visitors, the fact that Canberra and not Sydney is the capital is the first surprise but the real surprise is how much there is to see and do here.
+So we want to inspire you to plan a visit soon, using our favourite low-cost ways to explore Canberra.

-Most Aussie kids visit Canberra on a school excursion when they are 12 years old and never go back, and that’s a shame.
-While the city might not be that much fun when you are being dragged around on a school trip it has a whole different appeal as an adult.
+Many Aussie kids visit Canberra on a school excursion when they are 12 years old and never go back, and that’s a shame.
+While the city might not be that much fun when you are being dragged around on a school trip, it has a whole different appeal as an adult.
+You can find fun things to do in Canberra if you know where to look.

 The Ngunnawal word Kanberra means “meeting place” a perfect name for a capital

-We hope this list of our favourite things to do in Canberra will encourage you to give the city a second (or first) chance and planning a weekend visit soon.
+I hope this list of our favourite things to do in Canberra will encourage you to give the city a second (or first) chance and plan a weekend visit soon.

 Getting the lay of the land